Aleph-Alpha/intelligence-layer-sdk/README.md

 The key features of the Intelligence Layer are:

-- **Best practices:** We provide you with **state-of-the-art** methods tailored for prevalent LLM use cases.
-  Utilize our off-the-shelf techniques to swiftly prototype based on your primary data.
-  Our approach integrates the best industry practices, allowing for optimal performance.
-- **Composability:** The Intelligence Layer streamlines your journey from prototyping to scalable deployment.
-  It offers seamless integration with diverse evaluation methods, manages concurrency, and orchestrates smaller tasks into complex workflows.
+- **Composability:** Streamline your journey from prototyping to scalable deployment.
+The Intelligence Layer SDK offers seamless integration with diverse evaluation methods, manages concurrency, and orchestrates smaller tasks into complex workflows.
+- **Evaluatability:** Continuously evaluate your AI applications against your quantitaive quality requirements.
+With the Intelligence Layer SDK you can quickly iterate on different solution strategies, ensuring confidence in the performance of your final product.
+Take inspiration from the provided evaluations for summary and search when building a custom evaluation logic for your own use case.
-- **Auditability:** At the core of the Intelligence Layer is the belief that all AI processes must be auditable and traceable.
-  To ensure this, we provide full comprehensibility, by seamlessly logging each step of every workflow.
+- **Tracability:** At the core of the Intelligence Layer is the belief that all AI processes must be auditable and traceable.
+We provide full observability by seamlessly logging each step of every workflow.
 This enhances your debugging capabilities and offers greater control post-deployment when examining model responses.
+- **Examples:** Get started by following our hands-on examples, demonstrating how to use the Intelligence Layer SDK and interact with its API.

 # Table of contents
 - [Aleph Alpha Intelligence Layer](#aleph-alpha-intelligence-layer)